iamfrez/fr-ez/README.md

 I work in Appsec @Mercadolibre.
 I like to hack stuff.

-- 🔭 I’m currently working on OSCP
+- 🔭 I’m currently working on: OSCP
-- 🌱 I’m currently learning more about everything pentesting
+- 🌱 I’m currently learning more about: everything pentesting
-- ⚡ Fun fact: don't know what to add here
+- ⚡ Fun fact: I don't know what to add here
+- 🎯 2020 Goals: OSCP
+- 📚 I'm currently reading: "Red Team Development and Operations: A Practical Guide"